District 17 runoff candidates answer your questions at KBTX forum

 Texas' runoff elections will be held on July 14.
 Whoever wins will become the Democratic and Republican primary candidates who will be on the ballot for the November 3 general election.

-The entire forum can be viewed on the KBTX Facebook KBTX Facebook page or in the attachment below.
+The entire forum can be viewed on the KBTX Facebook